TheanosLearning/HordeBountySwitch/README.md

 [![Better Bounty?](https://img.youtube.com/vi/ojRjj3M8rl4/0.jpg)](https://www.youtube.com/watch?v=ojRjj3M8rl4)

-Given our current ReUp and Horde difficulty, at which level should we switch from using a `Survival I` credits bounty to a `Survival II` XP bounty?
+Given the current ReUp and Horde difficulty, at which level should we switch from using a `Survival I` credits bounty to a `Survival II` XP bounty?

 ![Switch](https://github.com/TheanosLearning/HordeBountySwitch/raw/master/images/bounty-switch.png)
 <br/>
 <br/>
+### Level to switch at

 |                	| **ReUp** 	|  0 	|  1 	|  2 	|  3 	|  4 	|  5 	|  6 	|  7 	|  8 	|  9 	|  10 	|
 |:--------------:	|:--------:	|:--:	|:--:	|:--:	|:--:	|:--:	|:--:	|:--:	|:--:	|:--:	|:--:	|:---:	|
 | **Difficulty** 	|          	|    	|    	|    	|    	|    	|    	|    	|    	|    	|    	|     	|